safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 ```

 And the playbook will find that in the Safespring instance, all was already set
-up correctly, but in the new PSNC instance, nothing has been done yet, so it
+up correctly, but in the new second Cloud providor instance, nothing has been done yet, so it
 will close that gap and end up converging to the desired state for all hosts in the
 group.